keitaitano/Zrn_classification/README.md

 This code was written in R for "Revisiting the geochemical classification of zircon source rocks using machine learning approach This code was written in R for "Revisiting the geochemical classification of zircon source rocks using machine learning approach.

 If you want to classift your zircon data,
-Replace the data in test_data.csv with your own data and run the R script.
+Replace the data in test_data.csv with your own data and run the "Prediction_task2.R".

 # Author
 * Keita Itano